New students

 You don't need a fancy bike, but you should invest in a good bike lock.

-- reflectors, breaks and a bell
+- reflectors, brakes and a bell.

 The easiest way to buy tickets is through the Skånetrafiken app, where you will also find current train and bus schedules.
 With the app, you can get separate tickets for occasional travels (single or 24-hour) or buy a monthly ticket.